syncfusion-content/ej2-angular-docs/ej2-angular/installation-and-upgrade/upgrading-syncfusion.md

 See our [release history](release-history.md) for more information.

-## Upgrading to the Latest Version
+## Upgrading to the latest version

 The latest version of Syncfusion<sup style="font-size:70%">&reg;</sup> JavaScript – EJ2 can be accessed and installed by selecting the “Latest Version: {Version}” link at the top of the Syncfusion<sup style="font-size:70%">&reg;</sup> JavaScript – EJ2 Control Panel.